jboscomendoza/GettingandCleaningData-CourseProject/README.md

     )
 ```

+# Extract only the measurements on the mean and standard deviation for each measurement.

 ## Setting the name of the variables

-We get the variable names contained in features.text with read.table, setting
-stringAsFactors to FALSE.
-Since the names of the features are stored in the
-second column of features.txt, we use [, 2] in read table.
+We neeed some way to identify our variables, so we'll take the variable names contained in the file **features.text** with **read.table**, setting stringAsFactors to FALSE.
+Since the names of the features are stored in the second column of features.txt, we use **[, 2]** in read table.

-We need to keep the names of the columns containing the Activity and Subject
-data, so we create a vector that contains "Activity", "Subject" and the
+We need to keep the names of the columns containing the Activity and Subject data, so we create a vector that contains "Activity", "Subject" and the
 variable names in features.txt
 Then, we assign this vector to the function names, called on table_combined, to
 set the variable names.